kloothommel14/uni-clicker/README.md

 # uni-clicker
-this is for me to learn a bit of C! feel free to take anything you need.
+this is a dimple but functioning autoclicker. it was made in C.